serrj-sv/lumi.gateway.mgl03/firmware/README.md

 If you see something like in screenshot, all is ok - you have updated gateway.
 If you used putty, window will close after rebooting gateway.
 Make sure there are no errors.
-After first reboot, gateway will reboot again to update ble firmware.
-If you want to make sure if ble firmware has been updated, check for /data/firmware/full.gbl file, it should not exist.

 You don't need to read any more.